bryanyang0528/auto_crawler_ptt_beauty_image/README.md

 * Comments below articles will be updated.

-* Images url will be saved in the database.
+* Url of images will be saved in the database.

+* Crawler multiple boards in a deployment.

-* Database is a Postgresql on GCP.
+* Database is a MySQL on GCP.

 ## How to use